Rhodes fires: Holidaymakers praise locals as wildfires rage on

 Tourists evacuated from hotels in Rhodes have been sleeping at the airport, as well as in sports halls, conference centres and on the street.

-Bridget Davidson and her husband Robert, who were evacuated on Saturday, have returned to their hotel in Kiotari to collect their belongings.
+Bangor couple Bridget Davidson and her husband Robert, who were evacuated on Saturday, have returned to their hotel in Kiotari to collect their belongings.

 However, they have been left in limbo after being told they cannot stay there.

-Despite their holiday horrors, Mrs Davidson praised locals for their help during evacuation efforts over the weekend
+Despite their holiday horrors, Mrs Davidson praised locals for their help during evacuation efforts over the weekend.

-"Taxi drivers, bus drivers - everybody came to the aid of the holidaymakers, to be honest; they've been unbelievable," she told BBC Radio's Good Morning Ulster programme.
+"Taxi drivers, bus drivers - everybody came to the aid of the holidaymakers.
+To be honest, they've been unbelievable," she told BBC Radio's Good Morning Ulster programme.

 "Just local people have been unbelievable."